14th April 2012, London

 Refugees United provided us with a unique opportunity to understand the challenges in defining digital identity.
 It was by far the best hack day I have attended in that the challenge was actually far simpler than it looked, and the solutions exciting to build.

-- Mission: The tech non-profit Refugees United works to reconnect separated refugee families through mobile and web technology.
+- Mission: The Kenyan charity Refugees United works to reconnect separated refugee families through mobile and web technology.
 It needed some help to find ways to do this more effectively.

 Another hack was a familial photo recognition engine, enabling matching of families through facial bone structure – not an exact science but surprisingly accurate when tested on the database of known, matched refugees.